-Prostate cancer is the second most common malignancy in men in the United States; only skin cancer occurs more frequently.
-Although most cases progress slowly and may never become clinically apparent, the disease is the second leading cause of cancer death in men and the most common cause of cancer death in male nonsmokers.
+Prostate cancer is the second-most-common in men in the United States; only skin cancer occurs more frequently.
+Although most cases progress slowly and may never become clinically apparent, the disease is the second-leading cause of cancer death in men and the most common cause of cancer death in male nonsmokers.
 Further, because of the disease’s strong association with age, the number of new cases and deaths from prostate cancer is expected to increase with the aging of the population.

 Symptoms often include dysuria, difficulty voiding, urinary frequency and retention, and hematuria.
 However, more than 80% of cases are asymptomatic and present with only an elevated prostate-specific antigen (PSA) level or firm nodule on digital rectal examination.

 The most common sites of metastasis are lymph nodes and bone.
 A small number of cases present with symptoms of metastatic disease, such as vertebral back pain, renal failure due to ureteral obstruction, or weight loss.

 Age: The prevalence of prostate cancer increases rapidly after middle age.
 The condition rarely occurs before age 45, whereas most men over 70 years show microscopic evidence of malignant cells.

 Race: Black men have the highest prostate cancer incidence and mortality of any demographic group.
 They also tend to have higher serum PSA levels and more advanced disease at diagnosis.